ZZU1U/MyCppFiles/README.md

 RN I study c++ in [Yandex Algo level C](https://academy.yandex.ru/kruzhok)

-And in Nov23 I have a camp in dec 2023 i have a camp in LKSH (SCS)
+And in Nov23 I have a camp in dec 2023 i have a camp in LKSH (SIS)

 If you want you can check my files, what I'm working on.
 And also check "Lib" folder, where i put some useful scripts with comments